HowToGibbon/PF_exam_summary/PF_exam_summary_HS23.typ

 #image("images/individuals.png")

 Kind of individuals:
-- *Event* an individual happening, taking place at some particular point in time.
+- *Event* an individual happening, taking place at a particular point in time.
 - *Entity* an individual that persists over time and can change its properties and states from one point in time to another.
 Some entities may initiate events; some may cause spontaneous changes to their own states; some may be passive
 - *Value* an intangible individual that exists outside time and space, and is not subject to change.